-13. Cash and Securities Segregated Under Federal and Other Regulations
+16. Cash and Securities Segregated Under Federal and Other Regulations

 As a registered broker-dealer, the Company is subject to the customer protection requirements of SEC Rule 15c3-3.
-The Company did not have any cash or U.S. Treasury securities as of June 30, 2021, segregated in a special reserve bank account exclusively for the benefit of customers as required by Rule 15c3-3.
+The Company did not have any cash or U.S. Treasury securities as of June 30, 2022, segregated in a special reserve bank account exclusively for the benefit of customers as required by Rule 15c3-3.

 The Company is also required to perform a computation of reserve requirements for Proprietary Accounts of Broker Dealers (PAB) pursuant to SEC Rule 15c3-3.
-The Company did not have any cash or U.S. Treasury securities as of June 30, 2021, subject to segregation in a special reserve bank account to meet the PAB requirement.
+As of June 30, 2022, the Company segregated U.S. Treasury securities with a market value of \$2.0 billion in a special reserve bank account to meet the PAB requirement.

 As a futures commission merchant, the Company is required to perform computations of the requirements of Section 4d(2) and Regulation 30.7 under the Commodity Exchange Act.
-As of June 30, 2021, \$7.3 billion of cash and \$2.6 billion of securities aggregating \$9.9 billion were segregated in separate accounts exclusively for the benefit of customers.
+As of June 30, 2022, \$1.3 billion of cash was segregated in separate accounts exclusively for the benefit of customers.

 As a futures commission merchant, the Company is required to perform computations of the requirements of Section 4d(F) under the Commodity Exchange Act.
-As of June 30, 2021, \$7.1 billion of cash and \$2.1 billion of securities aggregating \$9.2 billion were segregated in separate accounts exclusively for the benefit of cleared swaps customers.
+As of June 30, 2022, \$2.8 billion of cash and \$0.1 billion of securities aggregating to \$2.9 billion were segregated in separate accounts exclusively for the benefit of cleared swaps customers.

-14. Employee Benefit Plans
+17. Employee Benefit Plans